Siheyuan: Names

-Siheyuan refers to a courtyard surrounded by buildings on all four sides.
+Siheyuan is a courtyard surrounded by buildings on all four sides.
 It also appears in English translation as courtyard houses and, less often, as Chinese quadrangles.

 History

-Siheyuan dates back as early as the Western Zhou period, and has a history of over 2,000 years.
+The siheyuan dates back as early as the Western Zhou period and has a history of more than 2,000 years.
 They exhibit outstanding and fundamental characteristics of Chinese architecture.
 They exist all across China and are the template for most Chinese architectural styles.
 Siheyuan also serves as a cultural symbol of Beijing and a window into its old ways of life.

 Modern Beijing's population boom has made housing one of city's biggest challenges.
 Siheyuan today are typically used as housing complexes, hosting multiple families, with courtyards being developed to provide extra living space.
 The living conditions in many siheyuan are quite poor, with very few having private toilets.
 In the 1990s, systematic demolition of old urban buildings took place in Beijing under rapid economic development.
 Many siheyuan are being torn down to address the problem of overcrowding, and have been replaced by modern apartment blocks.